Events

 to (Central Time)

-Public Welcome Family-Friendly Recording Available Free Event Chapter Meeting Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains
+Public Welcome Family-Friendly Recording Available Free Event Chapter Meeting Program/Speaker Presentation Nature Walk/Hike Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Mitch Mouton is a State Soil Scientist for the USDA_NRCS.
-He will talk to us about our Native Soils.
+Mitch Mouton is the Senior State Soil Scientist for the USDA_NRCS.
+He and his coworkers, Brandon Waltman and Gavin Faust will talk to us about our Native Soils.

 October 2025